Vanessa-Ts/DeepOBS_BA/README.md

-# Bring the GANs into action - Extending DeepOBS with novel test problems
+# Bring the GANs into Action - Extending DeepOBS with novel test problems

 ## 📇 Table of Contents